AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/macos.md

 ### Google Colab:

-This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s `WattpadDownloader` on a Google Colab virtual machine.
+This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s {{< linknewtab "https://github.com/TheOnlyWayUp/WattpadDownloader" "WattpadDownloader" >}} on a Google Colab virtual machine.

 *Note: This method requires a Google Account.
 If your account is part of a managed organization (work, school, etc) your account may not be able to use Google Colab.*